python-websockets/websockets/docs/topics/design.rst

 .. currentmodule:: websockets

-This document describes the design of ``websockets``.
+This document describes the design of websockets.
 It assumes familiarity with the specification of the WebSocket protocol in :rfc:`6455`.

 It's primarily intended at maintainers.
 It may also be useful for users who wish to understand what happens under the hood.